 I am excited to offer FMB tubular tyres for sale in North America.

 I started this FAQ to offer some more info that may not be totally clear on the FMB website.
-The Veloshop (in Portland, Oregon) will be keeping them in stock over the fall and we can take special orders and answer more questions at this email address.
+Portland Bicycle Studio (in Portland, Oregon) will be keeping them in stock over the fall and we can take special orders and answer more questions at this email address.